Annie Virginia McCracken: Biography

 Annie Virginia McLaughlin was born in Charleston, South Carolina, October 13, 1868.
 Her father, a native of Ireland, came to the U.S. when a small boy, living his early life in New York City.
 Her mother was a native of Boston.

 McCracken's education was begun in Charleston.
 Leaving the Normal School of that city, she graduated from the Visitation Academy of Frederick, Frederick, Maryland, ranking first in her class each of the four years that she studied at that institution.

 Career

 Going to New York with her brother, a practicing attorney there she married Mr. McCracken and was widowed in less than a year.
 Returning to her old home in South Carolina, she began writing for diversion, receiving encouragement for her work.

-In January, 1892, McCracken became contributing editor to the Lyceum Magazine of Asheville, North Carolina.
+In January, 1892, McCracken became a contributing editor to the Lyceum Magazine of Asheville, North Carolina.
 In May of that year, she issued, as editor and proprietor, an illustrated monthly magazine, The Pine Forest Echo.
 In addition to its literary features, it was designed to describe the historical environs of the health resort, Summerville, South Carolina, where she lived.

 McCracken wrote short stories, notably for the Old Homestead, of Savannah, Georgia, as well as for The Sunny South, Peterson's Magazine, the St. Louis Magazine, and the American Household.